anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-4-frontend.md

 ---
 layout: page
 title: Project Version 4 - Frontend
-permalink: /classes/257-s25/project-4-front-end
+permalink: /classes/257-w26/project-4-front-end
 ---

 ## Overview

 The goal of this component of your project is to add the front-end component to your Flask app.

-The learning objectives for this component of your project are to be able to 1) create usable and accessible front-end for your website and 2) continue to create code that follows the principles of good function design.
+The learning objectives for this component of your project are to be able to 1) create usable and accessible front-end for your website and 2) continue to create code that follows the principles of good design.

 ## Collaboration